 Back to prior page Go to next page

 THE PHANTOM PLAINSMEN (1942)

-(From Old Corral image collection)
+(From Old Corral collection)

 Tyler wound up at Republic as the star of THE ADVENTURES OF CAPTAIN MARVEL (1941) serial, which many consider to be the finest of the genre.
-The studio needed a replacement for Livingston.
+The studio needed a replacement for Bob Livingston.
 Tyler had done a nice job in MARVEL ... he was still youthful, good looking and an imposing figure ... and he was a known cowboy star.
 Plus his price was very reasonable as he had received $250.00 per week for four weeks of effort on the cliffhanger.
 And so, Tyler signed a term player's contract(s) with Republic for the period July 8, 1941 through July 7, 1943.
-The initial salary was $150.00 per week with a raise to $200.00 weekly in year two.
+His initial salary was $150.00 per week with a raise to $200.00 weekly in year two.

-(From Old Corral image collection)
+(From Old Corral collection)

-Tom Tyler as Captain Marvel
+Above - Tyler as Captain Marvel.

-(From Old Corral image collection)
+(From Old Corral collection)

-Lois Collier is the heroine shown in the lobby card above.
-She did a fair amount of B films and some TV work, and was the girlfriend to BOSTON BLACKIE in that early 1950s TV series which starred Kent Taylor.
-Collier did a lot of work at Republic including the female lead in THE FLYING DISC MAN FROM MARS (1950) serial.
-And she was also the female interest in many of the later 3M features, including: OUTLAWS OF CHEROKEE TRAIL (1941), GAUCHOS OF ELDORADO (1941), WEST OF CIMARRON (1941), RAIDERS OF THE RANGE (1942), WESTWARD HO (1942), THE PHANTOM PLAINSMEN (1942) and SANTA FE SCOUTS (1943).
+Collier was frequently employed by Republic Pictures.
+She was the female lead in THE FLYING DISC MAN FROM MARS (1950) serial and the heroine in seven Mesquiteers adventures: OUTLAWS OF CHEROKEE TRAIL (1941), GAUCHOS OF ELDORADO (1941), WEST OF CIMARRON (1941), RAIDERS OF THE RANGE (1942), WESTWARD HO (1942), THE PHANTOM PLAINSMEN (1942) and SANTA FE SCOUTS (1943).

+Back to prior page Go to next page